IBM/universal-connectors/filter-plugin/logstash-filter-postgres-guardium/AuroraPostgres_README.md

 #### Procedure

 1. On the collector, go to **Setup** > **Tools and Views** > **Configure Universal Connector**.
+2. Enable the universal connector if it is disabled.
 3. Click **Upload File** and select the [offline postgres-offline-plugins-7.5.2.zip](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-postgres-guardium/PostgresOverCloudWatchPackage/Postgres/postgres-offline-plugins-7.5.2.zip) plug-in.
 After it is uploaded, click **OK**.
 This is not necessary for Guardium Data Protection v12.0 and later.
 4. Click the Plus sign to open the Connector Configuration dialog box.
 5. Type a name in the **Connector name** field.
 6. Update the input section to add the details from the [postgresCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-postgres-guardium/postgresCloudwatch.conf)  file's input part, omitting the keyword "input{" at the beginning and its corresponding "}" at the end.
 7. Update the filter section to add the details from the [postgresCloudwatch.conf](https://github.com/IBM/universal-connectors/raw/main/filter-plugin/logstash-filter-postgres-guardium/postgresCloudwatch.conf) file's filter part, omitting the keyword "filter{" at the beginning and its corresponding "}" at the end.
 8. The "type" fields should match in the input and the filter configuration sections.
 This field should be unique for  every individual connector added.
 9. Click **Save**.
-Guardium validates the new connector, and enables the universal connector if it was disabled.
-After it is validated, it appears in the Configure Universal Connector page.
+Guardium validates the new connector and displays it in the Configure Universal Connector page.